 The USATF Foundation is encouraging youth track clubs and programs to apply for its first round of 2014 youth grants.
 The foundation favors the use of grant money to expand existing youth programs/clubs, provide additional competitive opportunities for children and enhance the experience for all participants.
 Preference is given to clubs based in low-income areas, and programs with a history of solid financial management, multiple funding sources and community support.
 Allowable expenses include equipment, uniforms, meet fees, travel, facility rental, staff and volunteer training, and outreach.
 For more information, read the press release.
 You can fill out a grant application at www.usatffoundation.org.

 A new set of maps has been created for the cross-country courses run at the Belmont Plateau.
 The courses include 2K, 3K (two versions), 4K, 5K and 8K races.
 Our local course certifier extaordinaire, Bill Belleville, certified and mapped the courses.
 Dave Thomas, Mid-Atlantic's LDR cross country coordinator, managed the process.

-Beginning Sept.
-1, all applications for event sanctions must be filed online – a quicker, easier and more efficient process than the old paper applications.
-Doreen McCoubrie, the Mid-Atlantic Association’s sanctions chair, has been working with the USATF National Office to make the transition smooth.
+All applications for event sanctions must now be filed online – a quicker, easier and more efficient process than the old paper applications.
 To read more about the change – and how you can suggest improvements – please click here.